jaluebbe/OfflineMap/README.md

 For larger OSM regions like Europe, the internal SSD (245.11 GB) is to small to handle amount of data.

+You might also try a version of planetiler that is configured for the OpenMapTiles styles:

+openmaptiles/planetiler-openmaptiles:latest

 ### Prepare shapefiles and databases (optional)
 OpenStreetMap provides a lot of great information.
 However, there is no guarantee that all levels of administrative boundaries of the country are available.